 This approach was tested on Heechul’s test suite which can be found here.
 The development of the DFS approach is still in its native stage and requires improvement on including various functionalities such as loops and in-built function calls.

-During my internship, I was able to implement the following functionalities:
+I was able to implement the following functionalities:

 • Support for non-linear arithmetic